lordbaah/lordbaah/README.md

 FrontEnd Developer
 ------------------

 Hi there!
 I'm a frontend developer passionate about building clean, responsive web interfaces.
-Currently diving deep into React to enhance my skills in creating dynamic and interactive user experiences.
+Currently diving deep into React JS and express JS to enhance my skills in creating dynamic and interactive user experiences.
 Always eager to learn and collaborate on projects!

 * 🌍  I'm based in Ghana
 * ✉️  You can contact me at [lordbaah2@gmail.com](mailto:lordbaah2@gmail.com)